Email marketing is an effective way to communicate directly with prospects who have already expressed an interest in your product or service.

 Red Flag Alert Data Helps Power Your Email Marketing

-This is where Red Flag Alert steps in with the perfect solution – in-depth data on over 6.5 million businesses in the UK that will help you build sophisticated email marketing campaigns.
+This is where Red Flag Alert steps in with the perfect solution – we provide in-depth data on over 13 million businesses in the UK with advanced search capabilities with over 140+ filters that will help you build sophisticated B2B data lists that fit your ideal customer profile for your email marketing campaigns.

 This data shows you the exact problems faced by your leads.
 For example, imagine your data tells you that a company that has signed up to your mailing list has poor liquidity, declining credit, adverse financial events or, more happily, explosive growth.

 Knowing the specific circumstances of the business helps you build and deliver highly targeted email marketing campaigns, but this will only be possible if you have strong data.

 To find out more about how Red Flag Alert can help your business, book a demo with our team today.